buppyio/bpy/doc/bpy_bpack.5.md

 # NAME

-bpack - bpack is the file format used by bpy for storing groups of keys and values.
+bpack - bpack is the file format used by bpy as an on disk mapping of keys to values.

 # SYNOPSIS